YipengWang07/FakeNewsDetection/README.md

 **Description**: In this project, we constructed several fake news classifiers by applying machine learning techniques on the LUN dataset and attempt to interpret their results.
 Our best model (Logistic regression), achieved a macro-F1 score of 0.76.

-**Novelty**  (1) construction of a new CNN model with a macro-F1 score of 0.65 (2) in-depth analysis and interpretation of the logistic regression model (3)  verification of categorization based on 2 dimensions (intention of author and information quality).
+**Novelty:**  (1) construction of a new CNN model with a macro-F1 score of 0.65 (2) in-depth analysis and interpretation of the logistic regression model (3)  verification of categorization based on 2 dimensions (intention of author and information quality).

 **Results Summary (Best)**:
 | Method |Feature Engineering | Macro-F1|Accuracy|Precision|Recall